menandmice/micetro_docs/guides/user-manual/webapp_import_ipam_data.rst

 For instance, when cells of a spreadsheet are highlighted and copied to the clipboard, they will be tab separated when pasted into the text area of the Import Data wizard.
 When importing a fair amount of lines stored in an excel spreadsheet, this is probably the easiest method of getting the data into the Import Data wizard.

 .. note::
   When choosing files, only plaintext CSV/TSV/TXT files are accepted.
-Excel spreadsheets need to be exported to one of these formats prior to importing
+Excel spreadsheets need to be exported to one of these formats prior to importing.

 Clearing values
 ^^^^^^^^^^^^^^^